Dgonza77-Student/Conduct-an-Audit/README.md

 ## Objective

-The objective of this project was to perform an internal IT audit for **Botium Toys** to assess their current security posture, identify risks, and ensure compliance with U.S. and international regulations (e.g., PCI DSS, GDPR).
-The audit was guided by the **National Institute of Standards and Technology Cybersecurity Framework (NIST CSF)** to improve the security of critical assets, systems, and networks.
+The projects objective was to conduct an internal IT audit for **Botium Toys** in order to assess their current standing security posture, ensure compliance with U.S. and international regulations and identify any risks.
+The audit was conducted following the **National Institute of Standards and Technology Cybersecurity Framework (NIST CSF** in order to improve the security of critical assets, systems, and networks to a modern standard.

 ---